-The Uniform Resource Locator (URL) is a human friendly handle rather than the numeric IP addresses.
-Translation of URL to IP address is performed by the domain name system (DNS).
+The URL (uniform resource locator) is a human friendly handle rather than the numeric IP addresses.
+Translation of URL to IP address is performed by DNS (domain name system).
 Domain names are hierarchal, evaluated right to left.
 The highest-level of the tree called Root is implied.
-Next is the top-level domain (TLD) these are the COM, EDU, ORG, GOV, UK, TV domains of the world.
-As the Internet expanded each country was assigned a unique two-letter top-level domain.
+Next is the TLD (top-level domain) these are the COM, EDU, ORG, GOV, UK, TV domains of the world.
+As the internet expanded each country was assigned a unique two-letter top-level domain.
 For example the TLD for the United Kingdom is UK.
 Various agencies are responsible for name registration, called registrars.
 The role of the registrar is to insure each registered name is unique within a top-level domain.
 For example when we were registering our domain name the name schmidt.com was already assigned so we choose tschmidt.com.